jpark0224/card-game/README.md

 ## Introduction

 A Blackjack card game based on object-oriented programming, test-driven development, and agile methodologies.
-A kanban board, an agile project management tool, is used to manage the progress as in the screenshot below.
+A kanban board was used to manage the progress as in the screenshot below.

 ![Screenshot 2023-01-07 004853](https://user-images.githubusercontent.com/86682774/211225096-2a79ecba-0713-4ff2-b180-60055fa7bb3a.png)